ShareIt-project/DataChannel-polyfill/README.md

 How to test it
 --------------
-On the 'test' folder you can find a little P2P chat that can you use it for testing or learn how to use the DataChannel API.
+On the 'test' folder you can find a little P2P chat that can be used for testing or just learn how to use the DataChannel API.
 To run it

 1. add a copy of datachannel.js file on the 'test' folder (a symbolic link is enought)

 2. run the test server

-3. run the backend server
+3. run the backend server (by default is using the one at Nodejitsu)

 4. open several browsers pointing to http://localhost:8000 to start chatting :-)